bitburner-official/bitburner-src/src/Documentation/doc/advanced/darkweb.md

     * what will they do? just spam a toast? infinite loop? kill your script? delete your script?

+* api unreliability?
+    * small chance for api to crash script, requiring fallbacks or health monitors
-* api unreliability? small chance to sever connection on each failed password check?
+    * small chance to sever connection on each failed password check?
         * increases with server difficulty?
 Decreases with cha?

 * enemy scripts?